GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 ## Step 4: Initialize Cedarling

-We are globally initializing cedarling object.
-You can add it in your app started files.
-Like in ViteJS case, you can add it in `App.tsx` and In Next JS case, you can add it in `src/layout.tsx`.
+We are globally initializing the Cedarling object.
+You can add it to your app's startup files.
+Like in the ViteJS case, you can add it in `App.tsx`, and in the Next JS case, you can add it in `src/layout.tsx`.

 ```js
 useEffect(() => {